ChrisMD: Charity football matches

 From 2015–2018 Dixon has participated in all the EE Wembley Cup charity match and tournament held so far.
 He played for Spencer FC in 2015, Weller Wanderers in 2016, Tekkers Town in 2017 and Hashtag United F.C. in 2018.

-Dixon has participated in all the Sidemen Charity Matches held so far, playing on the YouTube Allstars team in every iteration except for the 2022 match, in which he played for Sidemen FC.
+Dixon has participated in all the Sidemen Charity Matches held so far, playing on the YouTube Allstars team in every iteration except for the 2022 and 2026 matches, in which he played for Sidemen FC.
+He has scored exactly one goal in every single match he has partaken in, with the exception of the inaugural event in 2016, where he had a penalty saved in a goalless performance.
+He is the only non-Sidemen member to have played in every match, a status that became his after Sidemen member TBJZL's brother Manny Brown, who played in the first six matches, did not participate in the 2026 match.

 On 2 June 2024, Dixon played in a football charity match held by British YouTube group Beta Squad and American YouTube group AMP at Selhurst Park, London, England.
 The event raised money for The Water Project.
 Dixon scored one goal in the 80th minute for Team AMP before the match ended in a 6-6 draw after a pitch invasion forced the game to be called off.

+Outside of charity football, Dixon also plays for St. John F.C, his local club based in Jersey, and, in April 2026, signed for Footscray Rangers FC, a club based in Melbourne, Australia, who play in the Victorian State League 7.

 Personal life

 In 2017, Dixon started dating fellow YouTuber Shannon Langdon.
 They later broke up in 2023.

+He lives in London with fellow YouTubers George Clarke and Arthur Hill.